 You might be able to add a bit of sour cream in addition to your milk.
 It can even add some subtle sourness to the cake that will improve the overall taste, but this advice should only be used on a case-by-case basis.

-If you think that sour cream might mesh well with a certain type of cake that you’re baking, then it might be worth a shot.
+If you think that sour cream might mesh well with a certain type of cake that you’re baking, it might be worth a shot.
 Typically, a few spoonfuls are all that you will need in addition to standard ingredients such as milk.

 5 – Start Using Cake Flour